MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 ## Blob lifecycle

-Azure Data Explorer won't delete the blobs post ingestion.
-Retain the blobs for three to five days.
-Use [Azure Blob storage lifecycle](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to manage blob deletion.
+Azure Data Explorer won't delete the blobs post ingestion, but will retain them for three to five days.
+Use [Azure Blob storage lifecycle](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to manage your blob deletion.